Unknown6656/AutoIt-Interpreter/readme.md

 Works on Windows | Hell yeah | Yup
 Works on Linux | Not yet tested | Kinda
 Works on MacOs | Not yet tested | Kinda
-Status | In development | Beta-ish
+Status | In development | Discontinued, Beta-ish

 ## Links